Love is saying “I feel differently” instead of “you’re wrong.”

-Soften Startup.
 How a partner raises an issue in the first three minutes of the conversation is crucial to resolving relationship conflicts.
 If most of your arguments start softly, your relationship is far more likely to be stable and happy.

-- Instead of blaming your partner with “You said you would clean the backyard today and it’s still a mess,” try a simple complaint: “Hey, there are still some fallen leaves in the gutter and tennis balls everywhere.
+Instead of blaming your partner with “You said you would clean the backyard today and it’s still a mess,” try a simple complaint: “Hey, there are still some fallen leaves in the gutter and tennis balls everywhere.
 We agreed you’d rake and clean up after Buster.
 I’m really upset about this.”

-When you start sentences with “I” you are less likely to seem (or be!) critical, immediately putting your partner into a defensive position.
-Instead of saying “You are not listening to me,” you can say, “I don’t feel like you are listening right now.”
+When you start sentences with “I,” you are less likely to seem critical, immediately putting your partner into a defensive position.
+Instead of saying “You are not listening to me,” you can say, “I don’t feel like heard right now.”
 Instead of “You’re so careless with money,” say, “I think that we should try to save more.”

 Instead of accusing or blaming your partner, simply describe what you see in the situation.
-Though you may be at the end of your leash, keeping yourself in check will be worth it in the end!
-Instead of violently attacking with accusations, such as “You never watch the baby,” try saying, “I’m really exhausted – could you help out with him?”
+Though you may be at the end of your rope, keeping yourself in check will be worth it in the end.
+Instead of “You never watch our kids,” try saying, “I’m really exhausted.
+Could you help out with the kids?”